ThatCatDev/Kaimu/docs/src/content/docs/configuration/database.md

 ---
 title: Database
-description: Configure PostgreSQL for Pulse
+description: Configure PostgreSQL for Kaimu
 ---

-Pulse uses PostgreSQL as its database.
+Kaimu uses PostgreSQL as its database.
 This guide covers database setup and configuration.

 ## Requirements